greenelab/connectivity-search-manuscript/manuscript.md

 - **# Nonzero DWPCs**:
   The number of nonzero DWPCs values (on average per network to enable comparison).
 - **% Nonzero DWPCs**:
-  Of the total number of DWPCs, the percent that is nonzero.
+  Of the total number of DWPCs, the percentage that is nonzero.
   As node degrees increase, the chance of node pairs having at least one path, and hence a nonzero DWPC, greatly increases.
 - **Mean DWPC**:
   The average value of all DWPCs including zeros.